Welcome to SBUWelcome to SBUStony Brook University

 Dine on Campus - Save Money

 You can save money when dining on campus by signing up for a commuter meal plan!
-Save $50 with the new commuter 550 plan which gives you 550 dining dollars to spend and costs $500.
+Save $50 with the commuter 550 plan which gives you 550 dining dollars to spend and costs $500.
 Enjoy delicious options at over a dozen dining locations on the west campus including the SBU Eats food trucks.
 Save time with mobile ordering through Nutrislice when you use your meal plan to purchase your favorite foods and beverages!
 View additional commuter plans online.
+Click here to sign up for a Commuter Meal Plan.

 Take Advantage of Office Hours